Taking the Stage: African American Music and Stories That Changed America

-Taking the Stage: African American Music and Stories That Changed America is a television special which first aired on January 11, 2017.
+Taking the Stage: African American Music and Stories That Changed America is a television special which first aired in the US on January 11, 2017, on ABC.
 The program was broadcast again in 2020.

-The two-hour special documented the inaugural ceremony for the National Museum of African American History and Culture.
+The two-hour special documented the September 2016 inauguration ceremony for the National Museum of African American History and Culture.
 It was filmed at the John F. Kennedy Center for the Performing Arts.
 Music, dance, and dramatic readings celebrated African-American contributions showcased in the new museum.